C programming on esieabot

 In the main() function

-// "my_function" function (without paranthesis) when the state
+// "my_function" (without parentheses) when the state

 // (for example, when the pushbutton has just been pressed)